Blackfell/blackfell.github.io/_posts/2021-07-27-HTB-Business-PWN-Manager.md

 ![Disassembly of manager print_employee function](/assets/images/posts/pwn_manager/HTBBCTF3.png)

-We see that it's super simple, printing out and unsigned long at the address we pass to it, then another at that address plus 4 bytes.
+We see that it's super simple, printing out an unsigned long at the address we pass to it, then another at that address plus 4 bytes.
 This isn't super clear from this static analysis so we'll debug the process.
 I ran some GDB commands in a GDB script to check out the stack at this point: